Betoken/Whitepaper/BetokenWhitepaper.md

 ## Introduction

 Betoken is a decentralized hedge fund built on the Ethereum blockchain that invests in ERC20 tokens.
-It automatically redistributes control over investment decisions to managers who make the most profitable investments.
-This collected wisdom is compiled into good investment decisions, using a unique decision making system we call "Incentivized Meritocracy".
+Betoken relies on a large pool of managers to make investment decisions, each of whom maintains a portfolio using a portion of the fund.
+Individual portfolios are compiled into good investment decisions on the fund level using a unique decision making system we call "Incentivized Meritocracy", where control over investment decisions is continuously redistributed to managers who make the most profitable investments.

 The core ideas behind Betoken's Incentivized Meritocracy are: